Wireless Emergency Alerts

 In order to ensure that the safety requirements of the public are being met, the WEA system receives continual enhancements based on research and technology developments.

+Although WEA compliance is voluntary, it is viewed by most as a critical customer care initiative with potentially dramatic subscriber retention implications for those who opt out.
 With significant growth in the availability of WEA-capable handsets—easily recognized by the official WEAC logo on device packaging or at operators' retail outlets—and greater subscriber awareness, WEA alerts are a mobile service that subscribers have come to expect and value.

-Presidential Alerts are a special class of alerts only sent during a national emergency.
+Special class of alerts only sent during a national emergency.

-Imminent Threat Alerts include natural or human-made disasters, extreme weather, active shooters, and other threatening emergencies that are current or emerging.
+Include natural or human-made disasters, extreme weather, active shooters, and other threatening emergencies that are current or emerging.

-Public Safety Alerts contain information about a threat that may not be imminent or after an imminent threat has occurred.
+Contain information about a threat that may not be imminent or after an imminent threat has occurred.
 Public safety alerts are less severe than imminent threat alerts.

-America's Missing: Broadcast Emergency Response (AMBER) Alerts are urgent bulletins issued in child-abduction cases.
+Urgent bulletins issued in child-abduction cases.
 An AMBER Alert instantly enables the entire community to assist in the search for and safe recovery of the child.

-Opt-in Test Messages assess the capability of state and local officials to send their WEAs.
+Assess the capability of state and local officials to send their WEAs.
 The message will state that this is a TEST.